Next Steps for Volunteering

 I promise to support Special Olympics not just as an expression of charity, but as a form of respect for my fellow human beings.
 I promise to spread the word of volunteerism because in giving, I receive so much more in return.

-Opportunities to participate as a volunteer include: coaching, fundraising, being a Unified Partner, officiating, and more.
+Opportunities to participate as a Class A Volunteer include: coaching, fundraising, being a Unified Partner, officiating, and more.
 Special Olympics Texas depends on these volunteers to assist in providing life-changing experiences to the thousands of athletes participating in the program.
 SOTX cares deeply about our athletes, families and volunteers and realizes the need to take precautions to ensure their safety.
-To provide the best experience possible, potential volunteers are required to complete the following steps:
+To provide the best experience possible, potential Class A volunteers are required to complete the following steps.

-STEP 2: View General Orientation and complete the form at the end of this General Orientation slideshow.
+STEP 1: View General Orientation and complete the form at the end of this General Orientation slideshow.
+There are questions that must be answered at the end of the orientation.

-STEP 3: You are almost done!
-Submit a request for a criminal background check (you will need to make a login).
+STEP 3: As long as you have successfully completed the General Orientation and Protective Behaviors (steps 1 and 2 above), you will receive an email with a link to complete the background check with final instructions.
 In order to devote more of our resources to providing a quality program for the athletes, we ask that our volunteers cover the cost involved in their background check.

 *Active duty and civilian employees of the military, and those employed by public safety sectors (police, fire fighters, EMS, etc.), are NOT required to complete a criminal background check for SOTX.

-Sterling Volunteers is the official vendor for Special Olympics Texas.
+Sterling Volunteers is the official volunteer vendor for Special Olympics Texas.